๐ŸŒ Your knowledge portal

 Processing Layers:

-1. Initial Layers: Detect edges and textures
+1. Initial Layers: Detect edges and textures.

-3. Final Layers: Recognize complete face
+3. Final Layers: Recognize the complete face.

 Advantages: